AP2305/basicAndroidTest/README.md

 # basicAndroidTest
 Some Practice

-This is just some basic concepts of Android as a prt of revision.
+This are just some basic concepts of Android as a part of revision.

-This repo includes 5 types of questions.
+This repo contains 5 types of questions:

-Q1-> Saving to Local SQLite Database and searching inside the same
+Q1-> Saving to a Local SQLite Database and searching inside the same

 Q2-> Currency Conversion by Spinner selection

-Q3-> Registering students into SQLite and dynamically filing Spinner using customized Adapter and Calculating SGPA, CGPA and Percentage
+Q3-> Registering students into SQLite and dynamically filing Spinner using customized Adapter and calculating SGPA, CGPA and Percentage

 Q4-> Combined [Factorial, Sum of Digits, Palindrome]